Whether you’re looking to change insurers or find cover for that brand new ride of yours, we make it easy for you to find the best cover for your car.

 Seven hacks to cut your premiums

 - Take advantage of discounts.
-Look around to see if you can get a loyalty discount or a deal for new customers.
+When you compare car insurance, look around to see if you can get a loyalty discount or a deal for new customers.
 Some insurance providers will also supply a discount of up to 15% for taking out your policy online.

 - Pay a higher excess.
 The excess is an amount you pay when you want to make a claim.
 If you increase this amount, your insurance company perceives you as less likely to make a claim.
 This helps bring down the overall cost of your premium.

 - Restrict certain drivers.
 Most policies give you a cheaper premium if you restrict specific drivers from taking your wheels for a spin.
-Consider restricting drivers like under 25s, seniors, learners, or P-Platers.
+Consider restricting drivers like under 25s, seniors, learners, or restricted licenses.

 - Understand how your vehicle make and model affects your premium.
 If you haven’t purchased a car yet, compare insurance prices for a variety of car models.
 You might be surprised how much the car you drive can have an effect on how much car insurance costs.